7 Common Freelance Pricing Mistakes New Freelancers Make

 New freelancers often copy rates from people who have stronger brands, deeper networks, or niche expertise.
 The result is either undercharging out of fear or overpricing without credibility.

-What to do instead: Compare yourself to peers at a similar stage, offering similar services, to similar clients.
+What to do instead: compare yourself to peers at a similar stage, offering similar services, to similar clients.
 Then adjust based on demand and feedback, not envy.
+Both of these are common freelance pricing mistakes that take years to unwind if left unchecked.

 Hourly pricing feels objective and defensible.
 You trade time for money, and no one can accuse you of overcharging.
 The downside is that it caps upside and rewards inefficiency.

-Blair Enns, author of Pricing Creativity, has consistently shown, through agency and solo-consultant case studies, that hourly pricing anchors clients to cost rather than outcomes.
-Freelancers who partially switched to project pricing often saw higher effective hourly rates and fewer disputes.
+Blair Enns, author of Pricing Creativity, has consistently shown through agency and solo-consultant case studies that hourly pricing anchors clients to cost rather than outcomes.
+Freelancers who partially switch to project pricing often see higher effective hourly rates and fewer disputes.

 For beginners, hourly pricing can be a temporary learning tool.
 But staying there too long trains clients to focus on time rather than results.